DragonMinded/minidragon/LANGUAGE.md

 ---

-`serial_recv(echo_input: bool = True, mask_input: bool = False, allow_empty: bool = True) -> str`
+`serial_recv(max_length: uint8 = 255, echo_input: bool = True, echo_newline: bool = False, mask_input: bool = False, allow_empty: bool = True) -> str`

  > Receives a null-terminated string from the VT-100.
 Reads from the VT-100, swallowing escape sequences and buffering any user input until the return key is pressed.
 Supports erasing previously-input text using the backspace key.
 Also supports handling XON/XOFF style control flow in the case that the VT-100 has sent us a request to stop transmitting.
 By default the input that is typed will be echoed to the terminal much in the same way typing on the command-line works on a modern computer.
 To turn that off, set the `echo_input` parameter to `False` instead of the default `True`.
+By default, the newline character will not be echoed upon pressing enter.
+To turn that on, set the `echo_newline` parameter to `True` instead of the default `False`.
 To echo the mask character `*` instead of the typed character, turn on `mask_input` by setting the parameter to `True` instead of the default `False`.
 Note that this setting has no effect if `echo_input` is `False`.
 If you wish to allow empty string input (pressing enter without typing anything), you can set `allow_empty` to `True`.
 Otherwise, the function will only let the user continue once at least one character has been typed before pressing enter.
+To constrain the length of text that you want to input, override the default `max_length` to the number of characters you want to allow before additional characters are ignored.

 ---

-`serial_input(prompt: const[str], echo_input: bool = True, mask_input: bool = False, allow_empty: bool = True) -> str:`
+`serial_input(prompt: const[str], max_length: uint8 = 255, echo_input: bool = True, mask_input: bool = False, allow_empty: bool = True) -> str`

  > Display the prompt string `prompt` to the VT-100 before waiting for the user to enter some text and press enter.
 Upon pressing enter a newline will be sent to the VT-100 to place the cursor on the next line.
-The optional parameters `echo_input`, `mask_input` and `allow_empty` have the same functionality and default values as in `serial_recv()`.
+The optional parameters `max_length`, `echo_input`, `mask_input` and `allow_empty` have the same functionality and default values as in `serial_recv()`.

 ### conversion.fixed